 The PPE Pad field contains all zeros.
-The number of bits in the PPE Pad field is the number of bits required to round the length of the PPE Thresholds field up to the next integer number(#1895) of octets.
+The number of bits in the PPE Pad field is the number of bits required to round the length of the PPE Thresholds Info field up to the next integer number(#1895) of octets.

-A STA that declares(#1165) support for HE trigger-based PPDUs(#1342) shall also declare whether they belong to class A or class B. Class A STAs (#575)are high capability devices and class(#1345) B STAs are low capability devices.

 The Trigger Frame MAC Padding Duration subfield indicates the additional amount of time defined as MinTrigProcTime, in microseconds, needed for a non-AP STA to process a received Trigger frame.
 The Trigger Frame MAC Padding Duration subfield is set to 0 to indicate no additional processing time; 1 to indicate 8 ƒÝs; 2 to indicate 16 ƒÝs; remaining values are reserved.